 Credit card cash advances involve going to an ATM and pulling cash out using your credit card.
 But you can’t pull out your entire credit limit.
 Credit card providers typically limit cash advances to a percentage of your credit limit.

-When it comes to repayment, the cash advance amount is lumped into your overall credit card balance and you’re only required to make the minimum payment each month.
+When it comes to repayment, the cash advance amount is lumped into your overall credit card balance, and you’re only required to make the minimum payment each month.
 However, you’ll be charged the elevated cash advance APR on the outstanding advance amount until it’s paid off.
-Plus, interest on credit card cash advances is charged immediately, unlike interest on regular purchases, which isn't charged until after a 30-day grace period.
+Plus, interest on credit card cash advances is typically charged immediately, unlike interest on regular purchases, which isn't charged until after a 30-day grace period.

 Why we don’t recommend them